 Whether it is analyzing crime specimens for DNA, toys for possible lead or patient specimens for TB, the department works to protect the public's health and safety.

-We provide testing services to a number of government agencies, health officials, DA's Office, engineers, hospitals, schools, businesses, homeowners, residents and others.
-Our state-of-the-art facility and highly trained staff enable us to provide the best in bacteriological, inorganic, organic and radiological testing.
-Our QA/QC department ensures all reported results meet or exceed all quality standards set by New York State and the US EPA.
+The Enviromental Laboratory provides testing services to a number of government agencies, health officials, DA's Office, engineers, hospitals, schools, businesses, homeowners, residents and others.
+The state-of-the-art facility and highly trained provide the best in bacteriological, inorganic, organic and radiological testing.
+The QA/QC department ensures all reported results meet or exceed all quality standards set by New York State and the US EPA.
 Learn more

 The Division of Forensic Sciences, commonly known as the “crime lab,” provides quality and timely scientific analyses of physical evidence to law enforcement agencies in Westchester County.
-The division's various units examine a wide aray of evidentiary materials such as blood, tissue, drugs, footwear impressions, fibers, hairs, glass, chemical agents, less-than-lethal force applications and more.
+The division's various units examine a wide aray of evidentiary materials such as blood, tissue, drugs, footwear impressions, fibers, hairs, glass, and more.
 Learn more

 The Division of Microbiological Services, provides diagnosis and identification of infectious agent that may cause diseases of public health significance.
 Learn more